The Real Deal on Cash Buyers for Houses

-Cash buyers for houses used to be referred to as equity purchase companies (EPs) back in the day before the boom of social media.
-Now they're sometimes referred to as "opportunity investors."
+Cash buyers for houses used to be referred to as equity purchase companies (EPs) before the boom of social media.
+Now they're sometimes referred to as "opportunity investors"—with good cause.

 Buyers Target Certain Sellers

 These cash-paying buyers often advertise the types of situations they're searching for in the hope that someone will recognize their own predicament among them and call.
 Opportunity investors typically look for:

 No-Commission and No-Fee Promises

 Generally, these companies will point out that you'll pay no real estate commissions, but sellers actually net more by hiring a listing agent most of the time.
 Agents often get as much as 125 percent of a home's fair market value.
 You won't get this from a fast-cash buyer.

 In addition, these buyers would profit even more if they charged a commission.
 Most don't charge commissions because there's such a strong conflict of interest.
 They don't want to get sued.
 The only thing worse than ripping off a seller is ripping them off on top of squeezing a commission in under dual agency.

 These operators typically process the sales in-house instead of hiring an outside service, and they pay for their own title policies or even skip title insurance altogether.
 They look to save every dime.

 If any outfit proposes fees and wants them up front, this is a real warning sign that you're dealing with a shyster.
 Real estate agents take their commissions at the end of the deal.
 Ask yourself why this person wants money in advance.

 What Happens If You Call That Phone Number?

 If you bite and call, the buyer will most likely make a prompt appointment with you to come to your home.
 They'll want to know early in the meeting how much you owe on your mortgage.
 Everything begins with this number.
 If you still owe your mortgage lender $50,000, it is likely exactly how much the fast-cash buyer will offer.
 She won't budge and go higher.
 You'll get just enough cash—maybe—to cover your loan balance.